Philip Ney

-Philip Gordon Ney (born in 1935) is a Canadian psychiatrist, clinical psychologist and psychotherapist.
+Philip Gordon Ney (born in 1935) was a Canadian pro-life psychiatrist, clinical psychologist and psychotherapist.
+Ney ran for public office several times, including 2 terms as a Victoria School Board Trustee.

 Biography

-He is professor of University of British Columbia.
-He has taught at University of Calgary, University of Montreal, University of Hong Kong and University of Otago.
+He was a professor of University of British Columbia.
+He had taught at University of Calgary, University of Montreal, University of Hong Kong and University of Otago.
 Founder and director of International Institute for Pregnancy Loss and Child Abuse Research and Recovery (IIPLCARR) and International Hope Alive Counselors Association (IHACA).

-He is a leading world expert on the effects of abortion, abuse & neglect, and key concepts developed by Dr Ney during years of clinical work with thousands who have been damaged severely, are used in Hope Alive group psychotherapy, and copied in many other therapies.
-He has trained counsellors around the world seeing peer-reviewed improvements in those being treated - even when dealing with deep wounds.
-In recent years he ran for several political positions including Provincial Member of the Legislative Assembly.
-He is a controversial figure who has led a colorful life.

-Research

-He has conducted research in child abuse and its connection to abortion.
-He has authored or co-authored 7 books and 66 scientific papers.

-He has created Hope Alive method of psychotherapy.